hellowebbooks/hellowebapp/installation-instructions/starting-your-project.md

 We're telling pip to install a specific version of Django, in case Django releases a new version that this tutorial doesn't cover.

-*Note: Django 1.8 has been released.
-The current version of Hello Web App has been written for 1.7, but the changes between Django versions are minimal (at least concerning what Hello Web App covers.)
-If you feel more comfortable installing the latest version of Django (1.8.1), you can do so, as 1.8.1 should be backwards compatible with Hello Web App's code.*

 ### Start git